codegrits/CodeGRITS/Output Format.md

 **Comment**:

 - The root element of the `eye_tracking.xml` file.
-CodeVision support both Mouse simulation and Tobii Pro eye tracker devices.
+CodeGRITS support both Mouse simulation and Tobii Pro eye tracker devices.
 - Since [Tobii Pro SDK](https://developer.tobiipro.com/index.html) not support Java, we use Python library `tobii-research` to collect eye tracking data and use Java ProcessBuilder to call the Python script to collect